VincentChalnot/SidusEAVModelBundle/README.md

     value_class: MyNamespace\EAVModelBundle\Entity\Value
 ````

-This will declare the classes used by the bundle to instanciate EAV data.
+This will declare the classes used by the bundle to instantiate EAV data.

 ## Configuration
 At this point your application should run although you won't be able to do anything without defining first your model configuration.